Updated search for $B_c^+$ decays to two charm mesons: Results and conclusions

-In conclusion, this article reports the results of a search for \mbox{\decay{\Bc}{\DporDsorDstar}{\DzorDzb}} decays, covering fourteen \Bc decay channels in sixteen final states, which include partially reconstructed decays where one or two neutral pions or photons from the decay of an excited charm meson are not reconstructed.
+In conclusion, this article reports the results of a search for \mbox{\decay{\Bc}{\DporDsorDstar}{\DzorDzb}} decays, covering sixteen \Bc decay channels, which include partially reconstructed decays where one or two neutral pions or photons from the decay of an excited charm meson are not reconstructed.
 The results, based on $pp$ collision data corresponding to $9\invfb$ of integrated luminosity, supersede an earlier LHCb measurement~\cite{LHCb-PAPER-2017-045} on Run~1 data only.
 No signal is observed in any of the channels investigated, consistent with the Standard Model expectation.
-An excess with a significance of 3.4 standard deviations is found for the decay \mbox{\decay{\Bc}{\Ds\Dzb}}, which is in tension with the theoretical expectation~\cite{Rui:2012qq,Kiselev:2002vz,Ivanov:2002un,Ivanov:2006ni}.
+An excess with a significance of 3.4 standard deviations is found for the decay \mbox{\decay{\Bc}{\Ds\Dzb}}, which is in tension with the theoretical expectation~\cite{Rui:2012qq,Kiselev:2003ds,Ivanov:2002un,Ivanov:2006ni}.